JupiterOne-Archives/docs-old/docs/jupiterone-api.md

 details of all vertices found on the graph as well as the edges that connect the vertices.

+!!! note
-Note: At the moment, a canned query for IAM Role data is run.
+    At the moment, a canned query for IAM Role data is run.
 No input variables need to be provided.

 ```graphql
 query testQuery {